danieluhl/luculent-lollygag/posts/2021/04-29-adding-good-process.md

 # Examples of Good Process

-One example of speeding up and scaling work is agile methodologies.
+One example of possibly speeding up and scaling work is agile methodologies.
 Fundamentally understanding where the team and company are headed and how we're planning to get there is like paving a path to drive down.
 The ability to easily create work, get it prioritized, and work on the top priority thing brings a team together and streamlines efforts.

 Processes like project proposal, RFCs, architecture reviews, and testing norms are your guard rails.
 These prevent an entire class of "team bugs" like bus factor, hero culture, and code debt over time.